Eremburga of Mortain

 Eremburga of Mortain (Eremburge de Mortain) was the second wife of Count Roger I of Sicily and thus the second Sicilian countess.
 She is very obscure and details of her life are almost unknown to us today.

 Her father was either William, Count of Mortain or Robert d'Eu, and if he was Eremburga's father, then her mother was called Beatrix.

-Roger married Eremburga in 1077 and she bore him several daughters and one son.
+Roger married Eremburga in 1077 and she gave birth to several daughters and one son.
 Sources about her children give much contradictory information.